simerusm/emr-dashboard/backend/auth-service/Technical-README.md

 ### Summary
 Using `scoped_session` provides a convenient way to manage database sessions by thread, but proper session cleanup is essential.
 The `finally` block ensures resources are cleaned up, making it crucial for robust session management.

+## Access Token vs Refresh Token

+### Access Token
+- Purpose: An access token is a short-lived token that is used to authenticate requests to protected resources (e.g., APIs).
+It proves that the user has been authenticated and is authorized to access certain resources.
+- Lifespan: Access tokens typically have a short expiration time (e.g., 15 minutes to 1 hour).
+This short lifespan helps minimize the risk of token theft, as even if an access token is compromised, it will only be valid for a limited time.
+- Usage: When a user logs in, the server generates an access token and sends it to the client.
+The client includes this token in the Authorization header of subsequent requests to access protected resources.

+### Refresh Token
+- Purpose: A refresh token is a long-lived token that is used to obtain new access tokens without requiring the user to log in again.
+It allows the user to maintain their session without re-entering their credentials.
+- Lifespan: Refresh tokens usually have a longer expiration time (e.g., days or weeks) compared to access tokens.
+They can also be revoked if necessary (e.g., when a user logs out or changes their password).
+- Usage: When the access token expires, the client can use the refresh token to request a new access token from the server.
+This process allows the user to stay logged in without needing to re-authenticate.

+### Workflow
+- User logs in:
+    - User provides credentials.
+    - Server validates credentials and generates:
+        - Access Token (short-lived)
+        - Refresh Token (long-lived)
+    - Both tokens are sent to the client.
+- Accessing Protected Resources:
+    - The client uses the access token to make requests to protected resources.
+- Access Token Expiration:
+    - After the access token expires, the client receives a 401 Unauthorized response when trying to access a protected resource.
+- Using Refresh Token:
+    - The client uses the refresh token to request a new access token from the server.
+    - If the refresh token is valid, the server issues a new access token (and possibly a new refresh token).
+- Continued Access:
+    - The client can now use the new access token to continue accessing protected resources without requiring the user to log in again.
+- Refresh Token Expiry:
+    - When a refresh token expires, the user is typically required to re-login to obtain a new set of tokens (both access and refresh tokens).

+In the `generate_tokens` method within the `AuthService` class, new access and refresh tokens are generated each time the method is called.